 Livelihoods: The sector will maintain close ties with the Livelihoods sector to minimize duplication as the Livelihood sector programming is increasingly expanding into the agriculture sector.
-Complementary approaches exist between the two sectors regarding food value chains and support to agricultural cooperatives, with the common understanding that partners appeal for funding under the sector which represents the most relevant objective of the activity they plan to implement under the LCRP 2017-2020.
+Complementary approaches exist between the two sectors regarding food value chains and support to agricultural cooperatives,

+(24) Discussion are ongoing on the subject.
+The sector refers here to skill trainings (25) Promoted in particular by WHO, OIE, FAO and others. with the common understanding that partners appeal for funding under the sector which represents the most relevant objective of the activity they plan to implement under the LCRP 2017-2020.
 All agriculture related activities need to be coordinated under the Food Security sector.
 Although food and agricultural activities are centred in the Food Security sector, employment and economic development initiatives in the Agriculture sector are also reported under the Livelihood sector.
 In parallel, coordination will be strengthened to ensure that information on agriculture livelihoods activities and agricultural value chains is adequately and proactively shared and reported in both sectors; monthly info sharing will be conducted among the two sectors to ensure comprehensive reporting of the different activities.
 The co-leads of the two sectors (other members are to be invited if required) will meet once every two months to harmonize the information collected on agriculture livelihoods.
 The graduation out of poverty approach will be piloted with a small caseload of Lebanese and displaced Syrian beneficiaries with the support of the Basic Assistance and Livelihoods sectors.